-There are two main schools of thoughts on features.
+There are two main schools of thought on features.
 The first is a data-driven approach.
 You can ask current customers or target customer groups what kinds of additions they’d like to see.
 This can be done easily if you have a mailing list by sending out a poll or questionnaire.
 You can even solicit suggestions on social media.

 The second approach is purely innovative.
 You are the first company to think up a feature, or the first company within your niche to offer it.
-Like the first approach, this necessitates knowing your audiences well.
-The difference is, instead of asking them directly, you have to anticipate what they want.
-Customers can’t always put into words what they’re thinking, and sometimes they don’t even know what they want it until they see it.
+Like the first approach, this necessitates knowing your audience well.
+The difference is, that instead of asking them directly, you have to anticipate what they want.
+Customers can’t always put into words what they’re thinking, and sometimes they don’t even know what they want until they see it.

 Features can distinguish between different pricing plans and even justify markups.
 Try incorporating catchy and clever names to features and their corresponding plans to draw attention.